mcuellar/cloud-docs-hub/docs/aws/s3/index.md

 - **Regions**: Physical locations where buckets reside.
 - **Storage Classes**: Different cost and performance options (e.g., Standard, Intelligent-Tiering, Glacier).

+## Limitations
+Amazon S3 is highly scalable and reliable, but there are important limitations to consider:

+- **Object Size Limits**: Maximum object size is 5 TB.
+Single PUT uploads are limited to 5 GB; larger objects require multipart upload.
+- **Bucket Limits**: Each AWS account can create up to 100 buckets by default.
+- **Request Rate Limits**: While S3 supports high request rates, extremely high rates may require key name optimization to avoid throttling.
+- **Eventual Consistency**: Some operations (e.g., overwrite PUTS and DELETES) may exhibit eventual consistency.
+- **No Native File System Semantics**: S3 is object storage, not a traditional file system—no support for file locking or POSIX permissions.
+- **Object Immutability**: Objects cannot be modified in place; updates require uploading a new version.
+- **Metadata Size Limit**: User-defined metadata per object is limited to 2 KB.
+- **No Transactional Operations**: S3 does not support multi-object transactions or atomic renames.
+- **Cost Considerations**: Frequent access, small object sizes, or high request rates can increase costs.
 ## Configuration Best Practices

 #### Bucket Naming